|

 |||

-Again very sick, I write to you only very shortly.
-I have
+I write to you only very shortly.
+I have overestimated my

-overestimated my strength, lung inflammation and physical strain of
+strength, lung inflammation and physical strain of wittness

-wittness proceedings made me completely kaputt … I must go to a
+proceedings made me completely kaputt … I must go to

 Radebeul, Kirchstraße 5 Villa »Shatterhand.« |